How to use decodable books

 1. Practice and more practice

-Decodable texts can be read in whole class lessons (as part of the phonics lesson, in groups, paired reading and 1:1 for children who need extra support.
+Decodable texts can be read in whole class lessons (as part of the phonics lesson), in groups, in pairs and one to one for children who need extra support.

 1. Age-appropriate decodables

-Older, struggling readers will need age-appropriate decodable books in order to encourage and motivate them to re-engage in reading.
+Older readers will need age-appropriate decodable books in order to encourage and motivate them to re-engage in reading.
 Older students often suffer low self esteem due to previous failure, and offering them books which they consider ‘babyish’ reinforces this.
-Find age-appropriate decodables that those children will be happy to read.
+Find age-appropriate decodables that these children will be happy to read.

 Leave a Reply